Peridot: The Golden Gem of Egypt

 Just like diamond, it forms as a result of pressure but not in earth’s crust.
 Instead, it’s birthed in the molten rock of the upper mantle and brought to the surface by no other than volcanoes and earthquakes.
 Therefore, in Hawaii, peridot symbolizes the tears of Pele – the volcano goddess of fire who controls the flows of lava.
 Some cool stuff, that is!

 Known as the national gemstone of Egypt, peridot was first mined there centuries ago in a small island in Red Sea.
 In Egypt peridot is referred to as “the gem of the sun” as it is believed that it protects the wearer from the terrors of the night.

-Today, the largest peridot deposits are in San Carlos town in Arizona, near the Apache Indian Reservations.
-Around 85% to 90% of all world peridots come from there.
+Today, the largest peridot deposits are found in San Carlos town in Arizona, near Apache Indian Reservations.
+Around 85% of all world peridots come from there.
 Other places include Pakistan, Myanmar, Tanzania, Vietnam, China, and Antarctica.

 On Mohs scale of hardness, peridot is ranked at 6.5.
 Due to its vast availability it is a relatively inexpensive compared to other gems.